 Preventing Cybersecurity Threats with Email Phishing Simulations

-Social engineering schemes continue to grow in their sophistication, and phishing campaigns, in particular, are causing concern as they make their way to employee inboxes.
+Social engineering schemes continue to grow in their sophistication, and phishing campaigns, in particular, are causing concern as they continuously make their way to employee inboxes.
 These fraudulent email campaigns (and phone calls too!) appear legitimate and take advantage of employees who are often too busy or simply unprepared to identify a scam.
-In either case, if the employee clicks a link, downloads an attachment or provides credentials or financial information to a hacker behind the scenes, it is a gateway to potentially very serious scenarios.
+In either case, if the employee clicks a link, downloads an attachment, or provides credentials or financial information to a hacker behind the scenes, it is a gateway to potentially very serious scenarios.

 Employee awareness, education and training are going to act as your firm’s best line of defense against these types of cybersecurity scams.
 Generally, phishing emails share a set of common characteristics employees should beware of:

 Sense of urgency!
 Beware of any email saying something must be done NOW ‘or else’